JacksWebBrand/surface-go-wifi-working/README.md

 - $ sudo cp -r . /lib64/firmware

 ^ the above is the "I don't know which folder exactly to put it in" method.
 You only need to do one method, not both.

+I WOULD RECOMMEND making a backup of your original ath10k folder first, for the usual reasons - problems can always get worse!